 Legal and Policy Issues in Spent Nuclear Fuel Management

 The principal aim of this course is to provide the student with an appreciation for the legal and policy challenges posed by current and future commercial nuclear activities.
-This course will analyze the legal and policy conundrum that has, and continues, to result in hundreds of millions of dollars in legal fees, and billions of dollars in contract damage awards to commercial utilities resulting from the government’s failure to perform contractual obligations.
+This course will analyze the legal and policy conundrum that has, and continues to, result in hundreds of millions of dollars in legal fees, as well as billions of dollars in contract damage awards to commercial utilities resulting from the government’s failure to perform contractual obligations.
 We begin with a discussion of the policy and statutory origins for the intersection of atomic energy’s use in national security and commercial nuclear development and deployment.
-We then will examine specific topics, including nuclear waste classification and regulation; waste transportation; and, the contrasting stories for commercial versus Federal permanent radioactive waste disposal.
+We then will examine specific topics, including nuclear waste classification and regulation, waste transportation, and the contrasting stories for commercial versus Federal permanent radioactive waste disposal.

 - Review atomic energy legal framework and background